Warning! There have been changes to the course - please refer to the transition information

 - Graduate Diploma of Writing (8 subjects)

 From Study Period 1 2019, the Master of Arts (Writing) will change to the Master of Writing.
-The Course Structure will remain the same with some minor changes to units.
+The Course Structure will remain the same with some minor changes to subjects.

 Master of Writing and nested courses including the Graduate Certificate and Graduate Diploma